- 10.62k views

 Another cool and unexpected aspect of this research center is the Vernadsky Station Lounge, one of the southernmost bars in the world.
 Try the vodka, which has been distilled on site.
 Bottoms up!

-Good to know: The post office at the Vernadsky Station is one of the few places in all of Antarctica from where you can send a mail.
+- Good to know: The post office at the Vernadsky Station is one of the few places in all of Antarctica from where you can send a mail.
 Mailing a postcard will cost you around USD 2 while a letter (including stamps) is about USD 6.
 It also completed its 25 years anniversary on 6 February, 2021.

 Just as the name implies, there’s more to Deception Island than meets the eye.
 Although its protected port has provided excellent shelter to sailors from the wild seas, the island itself is actually an active volcano!
 It holds many secrets of the continent’s old whaling industry, which thrived in the early to mid-1900s.
 Whale blubber processing plants rose, flourished, and then fell here as ship-based processing took over.